Yevgen2022/Sincos/README.md

 These must have eloquent models, and should have a defined relationship between them.

 Each Category has many products, and each product has only one category.
-You need to create pages to create, read, update, and delete both products and categories.
+You need to ble able to create, read, update, and delete both products and categories.
+Focus on making it as user-friendly as possible.

 There is no limit to how many products or categories you can have.